joelouthan/theologic.us/content/posts/0-sermons/sermon-romans5-6-11.md

 As many of you know, God saved my oldest son, Yusef, not that long ago.
 And I have shared this story tons of times and I am going to share it again.
 I don't care.
 I love worshiping the Lord because He is so good.

-I get to talk to Yusef twice a week.
-And I thought this particular Tuesday in August was going to be like any other small talk phone conversation.
-But this call started out different.
-He wanted to know, "How does one start to believe in God?"
-That was a loaded question that deserved a loaded answer.
-Towards the end of the call, Yusef tells me, "Dad, I hav always told you I could not be a Christian because false preachers and hypocrite Christians.
+One week, out of nowhere, Yusef tells me, "Dad, I hav always told you I could not be a Christian because false preachers and hypocrite Christians.
 But to be honest, that is the not the reason at all.
 What if I go 'all-in' into this faith and it doesn't work out.
 There are no guarantees in life.
 What if this doesn't work out."

 And I simply responded, "You are right.
 In this life and in this world, there are no guarantees.
-But out of all the faiths, cults, religions, and philosophy, we Christians have a guarantee--the guarantee is in the life and death and resurrection of Jesus Christ our Lord.
+But out of all the faiths, cults, religions, and philosophies, we Christians have a guarantee--our guarantee is in the life and death and resurrection of Jesus Christ our Lord.
 And you know what makes it even more amazing?
 All of what Christ did happened 2000 years ago.
 Our guarantee is an historical fact."

 A few days later after that unforgettable phone call, Yusef was saved by God.
 A couple months later, I got to baptize him.
 Praise be to God!

 God foreknew my son.
-God knew that my son's heart was from from Him.
-God knew my son, knew his disbelief.
-Knew that Christianity was just a myth and nothing more.
+God knew that my son's heart was far from Him.
+God knew my son, knew his sins, knew his disbelief, knew him to be dead.
+God knew that Yusef saw God as a mythological being  and nothing more.
 God knew him and saved him.

 God knew that I was deceived into wickedness and sin.
 I tasted the goodness of God when I was young but spent so much of my life rebelling and trespassing against a holy God.
 I was at war with God and his creation.
-God knew me and sent his Son to save me from my sins.
+I was a violent and arrogant God-opposer.
+God knew me and sent his Son to love me, die for me, to save me from my sins.

+Because of what God has done through Jesus Christ our Lord, we are...

 ### Saved by him through him for him